Baystation12/Baystation12-Lore/Planets and Systems/Saveel.md

 ## Government and Politics
 Saveelian politics are heavily influenced by the Council of Elders, a body of the oldest 34 Resomii in the colony; they are seen as the wisest and most competent of all the colony.
 The High Priest still holds a great deal of power, and the stronger High Priests in history have called the shots.
 They are the only Resomii who are supposedly able to speak directly to God, and the Deliverer.
 As the conduit of divine will, it is unwise for a Council to overrule the High Priest if they value their positions and sometimes heads.
 In the religious hierarchy of the colony, the Elders act like disciples or ministers, spreading the will of the High Priest.
 Spiritual services held often, at least once a month, and other special times like holidays, deaths, or births.
 Many from the colony ask the High Priest for guidance when needed, and see them as a member of their families.
 If the current leader were to die the Council of Elders would hold elections within their midsts to find a replacement.
 Alongside religious duties, the High Priest is responsible for education and record keeping, meaning they control the information and history of the colony, as well as teach hatchlings before they take apprenticeships in the community.
+One member of the Council is always the "Chief Maker," who is the descendant of one of the original engineers the Deliverer brought, and is the only Sav that knows how to maintain the colony's remaining technology.
+Each Chief Maker passes their knowledge down to one of their children, a hereditary line that has remained unbroken for the colony's entire history.

 ### Foreign Relations
 Re'eshi is outside of any claimed space for the time being, and is far enough from other trade routes or stellar clusters that it is likely to remain that way.
 It is not known if the Empire is aware of Saveel Colony, and if it is, it has made no attempts to contact the Saveelians.
 The closest major interstellar powers are the Confederacy of Man and Ahdomai, though neither have shown much interest in the system.